 I chose the unscented version, however the stick also comes in Peppermint & Spearmint, Grapefruit & Lemon, and a few other herbal mixes.

-The Best Natural Luxe Deodorant
+4. The Best Premium Natural Deodorant: Pitt

 If you’re curating more of a luxury beauty counter in your home, Pitt London will become your new favourite deodorant.
 While it has a fairly similar price tag to the other recommendations on this list, it comes in a beautiful metal box with sliding lid and ergonomic applicator.